Baseflow/cheat-sheets/sheets/rabbitmq.md

 > NOTE: if the `rabbitmq-server` command doesn't work you probably need to add the RabbitMQ installation directory to your path.
 To do so type the following command: `export PATH=$PATH:/usr/local/opt/rabbitmq/sbin`.

+> NOTE 2: by default the `rabbitmq` Homebrew formula also installs the RabbitMQ Management portal which you can access (once the `rabbitmq-server` is running) at http://localhost:15672/.
+The default credentials are:
+> - username: guest
+> - password: guest

 ## Useful links

 - RabbitMQ documentation: https://www.rabbitmq.com/documentation.html